ac189223/RobotProgramming/README.md

     * example: LFFRFRFRFF.
 * The robot should:
   * start from provided starting point,
-  * execute all received commannds,
+  * execute all received commands,
   * report his final position after the last command is executed (point and direction),
   * example of the report: 1 3 N.